ykk136/klogg/DOCUMENTATION.md

 bad on High DPI monitors.
 Usually, Qt detects the correct settings.
 However, these options may be useful, especially for non-integer scale factors manual overrides.

+#### Miscellaneous

+Some log files contain ANSI color codes to be displayed by terminals with color support.
+These color codes create visual noise, so *klogg* provides an option to hide them from both main and filtered view.
+However, enabling this option will cause regular expression search to be slower.

 ### File